cmake-basis/BASIS/doc/site/index.rst

 Template was entirely reworked and became a major component of BASIS.
 In fact, the BASIS project evolved from this initial project template and greatly improved it.
-See the :doc:`standard/template` of the :doc:`standard/buildsystem` for a details on the template.
+See the :doc:`standard/template` of the :doc:`standard/buildsystem` for details on the template.

 See the :doc:`standard/implementation` for details on the standard for implementing software.